ericcxie/ericxie.ca/src/content/blog/shopify.md

 `const asciiChars = ' ,:;+*>%S#X';`

 Where the characters are ordered from lightest to darkest.
-We then map the grayscale value to an ASCII character
+We then map the grayscale value to an ASCII character.

 `const char = asciiChars[Math.floor((pixel / 255) * (asciiChars.length - 1))];`